adinb/adinb.github.io/_posts/2017-08-25-tinkering-my-vita.md

 date:    2017-08-25 00:30:00 +0700
 categories: log
 ---
 I bought a 2nd hand Vita on May last year.
-2 games were included in the package: FIFA 2013 and ~~Anime Tiddies: The Game~~ Senran Kagura Shinovi Versus.
-Senran Kagura is not really my thing, however.
-I sold it the following week and got stuck playing only that FIFA.
+2 games were included in the package: FIFA 2013 and Senran Kagura Shinovi Versus.
+Senran Kagura has some questionable content, and is not really my thing so sold it the following week and then got stuck only playing FIFA.
 Sadly it gets boring after few consecutive plays.
 Few days later, I borrowed Disgaea 3 from my friend and played it for around two month until I got bored again.

 When I was browsing for more game info, I stumbled upon a forum thread (or a blog post, I forget the details) about a release of homebrew enabler called [HENkaku](http://henkaku.xyz) for PS Vita.
 It had been known that Vita is very hard to hack, so I immediately interested.
 I tried to install HENkaku, and it works.
 I was really excited seeing a proper file manager inside my Vita.
 You can browse files, including system files inside your PS Vita using that file manager.
 Even more , you can even transfer any files via FTP.